Biography

 Romanian, 1976

-Petrut is a documentary photographer and videographer based in Bucharest.
-After doing a Bachelor in Journalism and Media, he worked as a photographer for the main newspaper in Bucharest before quitting to concentrate more on personal projects.
+After doing a Bachelor in Journalism and Media, he worked as a photographer for the main newspapers in Bucharest before going freelance to concentrate more on personal projects.
+He is a co-founder of Romanian Center for Documentary Photography, where he focuses on producing long term documentary projects.

-The first major project - 'Pride and Concrete' - which looks at the displays of newly gained wealth amongst migrant workers who have returned to their rural communities, involved four years of photographing and filming in Romania and Paris.
-With the help of the World Press and Robert Bosch Foundations, Petrut produced a photo story, a short film, a book, a website and a travelling exhibition that was featured in Bucharest, Negresti (in the middle of the documented community), Berlin and London.
+With the help of the World Press and Robert Bosch Foundations, Petrut produced a photo story, a short film, two books (2012, 2024), a website and a travelling exhibition that was featured in Bucharest, Negresti (in the middle of the documented community), Berlin and London.

-His second long-term project - 'Black Sea' - has taken him to countries all around the sea and been partially financed with a grant from the German Martial Fund.
 Having grown up in Constanta, on the shores of the sea, Petrut has a fascination with the strange mix of holiday making and localised tensions and conflicts that have punctuated the past couple of decades in the region.
-'Black Sea' is an ongoing project and Petrut continues to travel when ever possible.
-A selection of images is viewable at www.theblacksea.eu.
+'Black Sea' is an ongoing project and Petrut continues to travel whenever possible to this invisible frontier which today marks the new Iron Curtain.

 The Oltenian Sahara is the name given to an area of around 80,000 hectares in southern Romania that has progressively decertified over the past 80 years, mainly due to Communist central planning that led to massive deforestation and the draining of the region’s main fresh water bodies in the 1960s.